 Ukuleles have traditionally been made from koa.
 Because of this, if you’re looking for the quintessential ukulele tone you’ll most likely be pleased with an instrument made from koa.

 The sound is considered to be very direct, with less overtones than other woods.
 It emphasizes mid-range frequencies, which is perfect for tenor body and baritone body ukuleles.
 Koa is also regarded as one of the most aesthetically pleasing tonewoods, and is the reason why the best ukulele deals often feature koa wood.
-Still, wood choice is of course a matter of personal preference.
+Still, wood choice is, of course, a matter of personal preference.

 Mahogany